-Salvage vehicles can be totaled for a wide variety of reasons, and knowing that a car has a salvage title alone tells you very little about its condition, driveability, or when you should purchase it.
+Salvage vehicles can be totaled for a wide variety of reasons.
+Knowing that a car has a salvage title alone says little about its condition, driveability, or when you should purchase it.
 Some of the most common reasons vehicles are salvaged include:

 - The car is old or of very low value, and experiences damage in a car accident.

-- The car is new and of high value, but suffers extensive damage that is greater than or equal to the value of the car.
+- The vehicle is new and of high value, but suffers extensive damage that is greater than or equal to the value of the car.

-- The car has been damaged in a hail storm.
+- The car has damage in a hail storm.

-- The engine has been damaged in a car accident, or due to sabotage such as the gas tank being filled with sugar.
+- The engine has been damaged in a car accident or has been sabotaged such as the gas tank being filled with sugar.

 When to Buy, When to Pass